 Steven was a fantastic host, always quick to respond and even checked in on us a few times to see if we needed anything.
 I definitely recommend his Spacious 2BR2BA @Hongdae apartment!!

-UPDATE: We had to book another Airbnb for our last week in Seoul (we ended up needing to extend our stay as we waited for the adoption to be finalized and Steven’s place was already booked).
-After staying somewhere else, I CAN’T RECOMMEND STEVEN’S PLACE ENOUGH!
+UPDATE: We had to book another Airbnb for our last week in Seoul and after staying somewhere else, I CAN’T RECOMMEND STEVEN’S PLACE ENOUGH!
 The beds at our 2nd place were rock hard… the bathroom was a wet room only and smelled horrid anytime someone took a shower… we found evidence of critters… it was next to an office building that kept the lights on 24/7 which made our bedrooms bright as day… I am convinced that Steven’s place is the reason we had such an enjoyable stay in Seoul!

 NEARBY RESTAURANTS IN HONGDAE